Outside Water Conservation Tips

 Maintain your irrigation system.
 Make sure to check your system regularly for broken or clogged heads, heads that are spraying over streets or driveways, and heads that are misting due to high pressure.
 And adjust your watering schedule at least every season.

 Harvest rainwater and use it for irrigation.
 Rainwater is free and is exempt from drought regulations.
-And its great for plants because it doesn't contain salts and minerals.
+And it is great for plants because it doesn't contain salts and minerals.
 The City offers a rebate for water customers that purchase rain barrels.
 For more information on rainwater harvesting: